Find cannabis-friendly candidates and measures at all levels of government: local, state and federal.

 Assembly District 25 (Milpitas)

 Currently represented by Democratic Representative Kansen Chu, who is terming out.
 Republican Bob Brunton will face Democrat Alex Lee for the seat, a Democratic stronghold and majority Asian district.
 Lee, who’s been a legislative policy advisor for the state Senate and Assembly, is affiliated with California Young Democrats and is strongly in favor of marijuana legalization.

 Incumbent Vince Fong, a Republican, has a poor voting record on cannabis.
 His challenger is Julie Solis, a member of the pro-cannabis Brownie Mary Democratic Club and the Kern County Democratic Central Committee.

-Incumbent Tom Lackey, is an ex-CHP officer and leading Republican co-sponsor of legislation to legally regulate cannabis with a B+ NORML rating.
-His opponent, Democrat Steve Fox, had dismal 0% voting record on cannabis issues in 2013-4 legislature; his NORML grade is an F.
+Incumbent Tom Lackey, is an ex-CHP officer and leading Republican co-sponsor of legislation to legally regulate cannabis.
+He has co-sponsored legislation to lower cannabis taxes and has a B+ voting record from NORML.
+His opponent, Democrat Steve Fox, had a dismal 0% voting record on cannabis issues in 2013-4 legislature; his NORML grade is an F.

 Assembly District 37 (Santa Barbara)

 The seat is currently held by Democrat Monique Limon, who is terming out and running for state Senate.
 Democrat Steve Bennett is a Ventura County Supervisor who voted in favor of allowing medical marijuana businesses in 2017.
 He will face Republican Charles Cole.